ReactFinland/future-frontend-site/content/privacy-policy.md

 Depending on what features and services you use we store different data.

-### Netlify
+### Cloudflare

-The website is hosted via the service Netlify.
-By visiting the website Netlify stores access logs including the IP addresses, stored for less than 30 days.
-Learn more in [Netlify Privacy Statement](https://www.netlify.com/privacy/).
+The website is hosted via the service Cloudflare.
+By visiting the website Cloudflare stores access logs including the IP addresses, stored for less than 30 days.
+Learn more in [Netlify Privacy Statement](https://www.cloudflare.com/privacypolicy/).

-### Fienta
+### Tito

-We use Fienta to manage and process the tickets of the conference.
-An up to date compilation of the personal data they collect and for how long they retain it can be found in their [Fienta Privacy Statement](https://fienta.com/privacy).
+We use Tito to manage and process the tickets of the conference.
+An up to date compilation of the personal data they collect and for how long they retain it can be found in their [Fienta Privacy Statement](https://ti.to/privacy).

 ### Stripe

 If you purchase a ticket the payment is handled by Stripe.
 They store the cardholder name, email address, unique customer identifier, order ID, bank account details, payment card details, card expiration date, CVC code, date/time/amount of transaction, merchant name/ID and location.
 For further details please see the [Stripe Privacy Statement](https://stripe.com/at/privacy/).

-### Mailchimp
+### Mailjet

 If you would like to receive our newsletter, we require a valid email address as well as information that allows us to verify that you are the owner of the specified email address and that you agree to receive this newsletter.
 No additional data is collected or is only collected on a voluntary basis.
 We only use this data to send the requested information and do not pass it on to third parties.